GergoM578/Windows-server-homelab-portfolio/DFS-replication/Permissions/README.md

 ## Result

-DFS folder access was successfully controlled using Active Directory security groups together with Share and NTFS permissions.
+The testing confirmed that Active Directory security groups, Share permissions, and NTFS permissions work together to provide controlled access to the HumanResources DFS resource.

-The testing also demonstrated how effective access is determined by the combination of Share and NTFS permissions when users access resources over the network.
+The configuration demonstrates centralized, group-based access management in a Windows Server environment.